Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 There is one disadvantage of PWM exposures:
 A frame gets flash hits very often although the number of captured pellet exposures in a frame is much lower (eg. 100 flash hits for 9000eps pellet capture with 90fps video above, with only 10 pellet exposures in frame).
 Therefore background for PWM exposure is typically much brighter than needed.

 This section describes sound triggered multiple exposure capturing.
 I used cheap 5V microphone sensor with digital and analog output as sound trigger.
 I connected GND/VCC/D0/A0 of microphone sensor to GND/3V3/GPIO17/- on the Pi.
-Althogh product description does not mention that this sensor works with 3.3V, it does:
+Although product description does not mention that this sensor works with 3.3V, it does:
 <img width=648 src="res/IMG_010919_223213.jpg"/>

 Tool [audio_shots.c](res/autio_shots.c) can be used for sound triggered multiple exposure.
 This command waits to be triggered from digital microphone sensor output, then waits for 2010µs offset, and then does 5 (9µs duration) flashes at frequency 6KHz: